rpmoseley/pyisam/README.md

 $ python -m tests -h

-To displaying the backend and ISAM variant being used, issue the following command:

-$ python -m tests -V

 Defining the row layout
 -----------------------
 As C-ISAM and VBISAM do not natively store the layout of a record, there is a need to